1.0 Constructing continuity with discrete building blocks

 converted the sequence of discrete points into a single stick:

 " all the points which we obtain finally fuse together into a linear continuum, in which

 they become embedded, giving up their individual existences" (p.
 16)

 We went from numbers to locations to dots and still couldn't get continuity.
-So the mathematician now
+So the mathematician now invokes

-pursuit of the definition of continuity.
+definition of continuity.

 But the mathematician is unhappy with the results.
 He can't use this contraption in Mathematics.
-As soon
+As soon as he

 " we are enabled through these axioms to banish continuity, which is so difficult to